Does salmon help with low libido during perimenopause?

 Salmon is one of the richest dietary sources of EPA and DHA omega-3 fatty acids, providing roughly 1.5 to 2.5 grams per 100 grams of fish.
 It also supplies 20 to 25 grams of complete protein per 100 grams, approximately 10 to 15 micrograms of vitamin D, vitamin B12, selenium, and astaxanthin, a carotenoid pigment with antioxidant properties.

-Protein and hormone production.
 Hormones are built from precursor molecules that require adequate protein intake.
 A diet consistently low in protein can impair the raw material supply for hormone synthesis.
 Salmon's high-quality protein provides all essential amino acids, supporting the endocrine processes that influence desire.
+Eating adequate protein at each meal also supports blood glucose stability, which reduces cortisol surges that biologically suppress reproductive function.

-Astaxanthin and vascular health.
 Astaxanthin, the compound that gives salmon its pink color, has been studied for its antioxidant and anti-inflammatory effects (Guerin et al., 2003).
-Healthy blood flow is a component of sexual arousal and response, and reducing oxidative stress in vascular tissue may support circulation in a general sense.
+Healthy blood flow is a component of sexual arousal and response in women, and reducing oxidative stress in vascular tissue may support circulation in a general sense.
+Direct research on astaxanthin and female sexual function is limited.

-Aim to include salmon 2 to 3 times per week as part of a varied, anti-inflammatory diet.
+Aim to include salmon two to three times per week as part of a varied, anti-inflammatory diet.
 Wild-caught salmon tends to have higher omega-3 concentrations than farmed varieties, though both are nutritious.
 Baking, poaching, or grilling preserves the omega-3 content better than high-heat frying.
-Pair salmon with vegetables and a source of fiber to support blood sugar stability, which itself influences hormonal balance.
+Pairing salmon with vegetables and a source of fiber supports blood sugar stability, which itself influences hormonal balance.

-PeriPlan lets you log your meals, energy, and mood alongside your cycle patterns.
-Tracking over 4 to 6 weeks can help you identify whether dietary changes correlate with shifts in how you feel.
-Because libido is influenced by sleep, stress, and relationship factors as much as nutrition, using a tracking tool gives you a clearer picture of what is actually driving change.
+Tracking how your symptoms shift over time, using a tool like PeriPlan, can help you spot patterns between dietary habits and energy or mood changes over weeks.
+Because libido is influenced by sleep, stress, and relationship factors as much as nutrition, logging gives you a clearer picture of what is actually driving change.

 If low libido is significantly affecting your quality of life or your relationship, speak with your healthcare provider.
 They can assess hormone levels including testosterone, estradiol, and thyroid hormones, screen for contributing factors such as depression, medication side effects, or vaginal dryness, and discuss options ranging from lifestyle changes to hormone therapy.
 A sudden or severe drop in desire also warrants medical evaluation.